 Tell us what you think !!
 After reading about this project please complete the attached simple survey to tell us what you think about the scheme and your views on water conservation.

 Peakhurst Light Industrial Stormwater Harvesting and Reuse Scheme Baseline Survey

 What’s it all about?

-How will it work?
+How does it work?

-What will it look like?
+What does it look like?

 Why is Council doing it?

-The scheme will have a number of positive impacts on the course and the local environment.
-Apart from improving the look of the course it will also enhance its capacity to withstand long dry summers by providing a reliable source of irrigation water.
-From an environmental perspective, the scheme will prevent sediment and other unwanted substances from entering Lime Kiln Bay, and save more than 20 million litres of drinking water that is currently used to irrigate the course.
+The scheme has a number of positive impacts on the golf course and also benefits the natural environment.
+Apart from improving the look of the course it also enhances its capacity to withstand long dry summers by providing a reliable source of irrigation water which is sufficient to irrigate all the greens and tees within the course.
+The scheme will also save more than 20 million litres of drinking water that is currently used to irrigate the course.

 Like to know more?

-Register your interestest - register your interest to receive updates about the project, take part in a site tour, or to learn more about how you can reuse stormwater at your home, business or school.
+Register your interest - register your interest to receive updates about the project, take part in a site tour, or to learn more about how you can reuse stormwater at your home, business or school.